“Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.”

 Now if you ask her about this event, she’ll tell you that she knows the angel had a message for her.
 She’ll say that she wishes she didn’t respond how she did, because she wanted to know what it had to say…she’ll find out when she gets to heaven.
 I’m very curious as well.

 So today, my friends, know this: Jesus said, “Blessed are the pure in heart, for they will see God” (Matthew 5:8).
 My grandma has a pure heart, as do all believers in Christ, but because of just how deep her dependency on Him ran, she got to see an actual angel.
 I don’t know anyone who has a deeper relationship with God, than Granny Mac.
 She never gave up on what He wanted her to do–she loved Him and her family too much.
 She allowed Christ to live through her on such a grand scale, that her pain was rewarded with a view of heaven while still here on earth.
-I want to be just like her.
+She is an inspiration to me.
 I want to see angels too, don’t you?